intel-lab-lkp/linux/Documentation/arch/arm64/booting.rst

     - ZCR_EL2.LEN must be initialised to the same value for all CPUs the kernel will execute on.

+  For CPUs with FEAT_Debugv8p9 extension present and >16 breakpoints or
+  watchpoints:

+  - If the kernel is entered at EL1 and EL2 is present:

+    - HDFGRTR2_EL2.nMDSELR_EL1 (bit 5) must be initialized to 0b1
+    - HDFGWTR2_EL2.nMDSELR_EL1 (bit 5) must be initialized to 0b1
+    - MDCR_EL2.EBWE (bit 43) must be initialized to 0b1

+  - If EL3 is present:

+    - MDCR_EL3.EBWE (bit 43) must be initialized to 0b1

   For CPUs with the Scalable Matrix Extension (FEAT_SME):

   - If EL3 is present: